-But guess what?
-There ARE negative effects if you don’t teach your child how to sleep well!!!
+There ARE negative effects if you don’t teach your child how to sleep well!

 Broken sleep is the worst.

-Broken sleep causes so many issues to your health, to your marriages, to the way you feel day in and day out.
+Broken sleep causes so many issues to your health, to your marriage, to the way you feel day in and day out.

-You’re more susceptible to getting sick, you are absolutely at your wits end when it comes to dealing with things the next day, it’s difficult.
+You’re more susceptible to getting sick, you’re absolutely at your wits end when it comes to dealing with things the next day and that’s extremely difficult.

 So perhaps you feel like you have a fork in the road:

-Will you make change that means a better quality of life in a matter of days?
+Will you make a change that means a better quality of life in a matter of days?